ItzMrRatsP/BOR/README.md

-# BOR
+# What is BOR?
-BOR (Basics of Roblox) is a small git repository that I'll add bunch of roblox beginner stuff to
+BOR (Basics of Roblox) is an small git repository which contains very basic level of roblox related scripting.

+# Contributors
+Publisher @ itzmrratsp (Twitter)[https://x.com/ItzMrRatsP] (Roblox)[roblox.com/users/2536605621/profile]